Cooperation

 To involve key stakeholders, the Academy has an Advisory Council.
 This consultative body connects the Academy, the responsible ministries, and society at large.
 It submits proposals and provides assessments on the development of the Academy, including issues related to curricula.
 Proposals are submitted to the Governing Council, the Minister of the Interior, and the Minister of Education and Research.

-Each college and the Institute of Internal Security also have Councils.
+Each college and the Internal Security Institute also have Councils.
 These bodies bring together partner institutions in their respective fields to support development, organise cooperation, and submit proposals on issues concerning the college or institute.
 More detailed information can be found in the section “About the Academy and Governance.”

 National and International Networks